Kozagawa, Wakayama: Climate

 Kozagawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kozagawa is 14.8 C. The average annual rainfall is 3591.2 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.6 C, and lowest in January, at around 4.2 C. The area is subject to typhoons in summer.

 Demographics

-Per Japanese census data, the population of Kozagawa has decreased precipitously, and is now less than a third of what it was a century ago.
+The population of Kozagawa has decreased significantly since 1950, and is now less than a third of what it was a century ago.

 History

 The area of the modern town of Kozagawa was within ancient Kii Province.
 With the establishment of the modern municipalities system on April 1, 1889, the following villages were formed: